ricktaylor/btpu/draft-ietf-dtn-btpu.md

 ## Cancelling Transfers {#cancelled}

 A Transfer may be aborted by the sender while a Transfer is in progress by the emitting of a [Transfer Cancel Message](#transfer-cancel-message) containing the identifier of the Transfer to cancel.
-A receiver of a Transfer Cancel Message SHOULD discard any cached segments already received and MUST ignore any further Messages associated with the Transfer.
+A receiver of a Transfer Cancel Message SHOULD discard any segments already received and MUST ignore any further Messages associated with the Transfer.

 # Transfer Window {#transfer-window}